tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 Before this concept, the default recommendation to improve your experience with your favorite AI product was to add more instructions in the system instructions - for Claude Code you add to CLAUDE.md, for other AI coding tools you add to AGENTS.md, for ChatGPT and Claude.ai you write some preference about yourself.

-Maybe this is good enough for a hobby project or to just slightly align the model to your biggest preference, but for larger projects where you need to collaborate, this becomes unsustainable.
+Maybe this is good enough for a hobby project, or to just slightly align the model to your biggest preference, but for larger projects where you need to collaborate, this becomes unsustainable.

 We should not always upfront dump all the instructions for the AI model (Claude-Sonnet-4.5, GPT-5) to process.
 Hence we have **progressive disclosure** - we deliver the instructions to the model in stages as needed.